 The sale of Seamap products, while not generally impacted by seasonal factors, can vary significantly from quarter to quarter due to customer delivery requirements.
-Seamap revenues for the first quarter of fiscal 2018 were consistent with the first quarter of fiscal 2017 and included the delivery of equipment to a newly built vessel in the Far East.
-We expect to complete and deliver additional systems over the balance of fiscal 2018.
+Seamap revenues for the second quarter of fiscal 2018 increased 239% from the second quarter of fiscal 2017 and 73.6% for the six months ended July 31, 2017, due to sales of completed systems in the first and second quarters of fiscal 2018.
+We expect to complete and deliver additional systems in the second half of the year.

 Demand for Klein's products relates primarily to activity within the hydrographic and oceanographic industries.
 Such demand is not subject to significant seasonal factors, but sales can vary significantly from quarter to quarter based on the requirements of specific projects.
-Klein's revenues declined in the first quarter of fiscal 2018 versus the first quarter of fiscal 2017.
-The lower revenue is, we believe, more indicative of order and delivery schedules than the general level of activity.
-We expect the revenue from Klein products to improve for the remainder of fiscal 2018 as in-process orders are completed and delivered.
+Klein's revenues declined in the three and six month periods ended July 31, 2017 compared to the three and six month periods ended July 31, 2016.
+Although revenue at Klein was lower than expected in the first half of fiscal 2018, we have begun to see an increase in order bookings and inquiries which we believe is indicative of an improved second half of fiscal 2018 in that part of our business.

 SAP's revenues are also attributable to activity within the hydrographic and oceanographic industry and can vary significantly from quarter to quarter based on the requirements of specific programs.
-In the three months ended April 30, 2017 sales of products by SAP were approximately \$800,000 higher compared to the prior year period.
-SAP's current quarter revenue included a large system sale to a customer in the defense industry
+In the three and six month periods ended July 31, 2017 sales of products by SAP were approximately \$300,000 and \$1.1 million higher, respectively, compared to the prior year periods.
+SAP completed two large system sales to defense industry customers in the first half of 2018.
+Based on pending orders, we expect SAP to produce higher revenues in the second half of fiscal 2018 than in the first six months of the fiscal year.

-The gross profit margin from the Equipment Manufacturing and Sales segment was relatively flat between the first quarters of fiscal 2018 and fiscal 2017, despite the lower revenue from Klein, primarily due to the mix of products sold.
-Klein products and Seamap products generally have similar gross profit margins, but both manufacturing operations have certain fixed costs which can negatively impact gross profit margins in periods of relatively lower revenues.
+The gross profit margin from the Equipment Manufacturing and Sales segment decreased between the three and six month periods ended July 31, 2017 compared to the three and six month periods ended July 31, 2016.
+The decrease is due primarily to lower revenue from Klein, and more specifically due to the mix of products sold.
+Furthermore, while Klein and Seamap products generally have similar gross profit margins, both manufacturing operations have certain fixed costs which can negatively impact gross profit margins in periods of relatively lower revenues.